-The six sub-tables in Table 6-5 show maximum estimated exposure and dose at and beyond the site boundary.
-No residents were observed at the site boundary.
+The five sub-tables in Table 6-5 show maximum estimated exposure and dose at and beyond the site boundary.
+No residents were observed at the site boundary, and there are no ingestion pathways for a hypothetical MOP at the site boundary.
 The maximum exposure and dose beyond the site boundary is estimated for locations with actual residents.